 The crane booms will go as will the two small cranes on the upper decks, and possibly the mast too. will replace them with thinner booms and change the mast to what it should look like.
 The late Howard Burr took the image below of what she looked like when she was in service as the RMS.

-She will be an interesting build, and if I had thought of it at the time I would have ordered another and made her into an Avalon iteration.
+She will be an interesting build, and if I had thought of it at the time I would have ordered another and made her into an Avalon iteration. *Update* She proved to be a very difficult ship to finish, I could not get a smooth surface on her and glue just would not stick to her either.
+Her mast unfortunately broke before I got to do anything to it.
+She was an interesting experiment though and I see that there is a Falklands Island service version of the ship.
 Where did she come from?
 Shapeways

 Sometime recently I saw a post about 3D models that had been printed, and I bookmarked it because the models were of the John Ross and Wolraad Woltemade.
 I intended buying the pair more out of curiosity than anything else.
 This past week I placed and order and the two models arrived.
 (Ross is in front)

 For those that are interested, the ships are 1/1250 scale (1,2 x 7,6 x 2,0 cm) and are in nylon and unfinished.
 There are a variety of different finishes and colours to choose from but I took a low res because I really wanted to see what the the output from a 3D printer looked like.

 What were they like?
 I battled to get a smooth surface on them, sanding did not seem to work and in the end multiple coats of paint were the easiest.
 I also battled to get anything to stick to them.
 The mast of the Woltemade was a battle and the end result is really just a compromise.
 They are nice models though, esp the Ross.